Category Archives: Sequential

 I was out of warranty but the original purchaser, so I was able to get these parts for a $200 deposit. $175 was refunded to me when the old parts were returned for a final cost of $25.

-My advice to you, don’t play around with a new coin cell battery.
+My advice to you, don’t play around with a new coin cell battery or other partial-fixes.
 Replace both the motherboard and the power supply, not just one of them.
 Sequential knows what they are doing here.

 Anyways, once you do this, you shouldn’t experience this issue again the next time your battery is depleted.